Microsoft 365 Copilot security: Protecting your data and users

 Building a secure, AI-ready Microsoft 365 environment is key to controlling access, keeping data relevant, and preventing sprawl.
-Explore security and governance best practices—and see how ShareGate can help you get ready for Microsoft 365 Copilot.
+Explore security and management best practices—and see how ShareGate can help you get ready for Microsoft 365 Copilot.

 Microsoft 365 Copilot is transforming how users interact with information, but without strong Copilot security measures, it can expose vulnerabilities and increase compliance risks.